How does TRINTELLIX®

 Talk to your healthcare provider if you develop any changes in your sexual function or if you have any questions or concerns about sexual problems during treatment with TRINTELLIX.
 There may be treatments your healthcare provider can suggest.

-The most common side effects of TRINTELLIX include nausea, constipation, vomiting.
+The most common side effects of TRINTELLIX include nausea, constipation, and vomiting.

 These are not all the possible side effects of TRINTELLIX.